casework/CASE-Examples/README.md

 - [SMS and Contacts](examples/illustrations/sms_and_contacts/sms_and_contacts.json)

 This project uses [the `pre-commit` tool](https://pre-commit.com/) for linting the JSON files and ensuring consistent formatting.
-The easiest way to install it is with `pip`:
+It can be installed with `pip`:
 ```bash
 pip install pre-commit
 pre-commit --version